The Global Church Engaging the Nature of Sin and the Human Condition

 Created by Hank Ketcham, Los Angeles Times, 12/1/2014.

-This analysis of the process of globalization is discussed is undertaken by David Held, Anthony McGrew.
+This analysis of the process of globalization is undertaken by David Held, Anthony McGrew.
 David Goldblatt and Jonathan Perraton, Global Transitions: Politics, Economics and Culture (Stanford, CA: Stanford University Press, 1999).
 See also, Peter Heslam, ed., Globalization and the Good (Grand Rapids: Eerdmans, 2004).

 For further discussion on this global change, see Kishore Mahbubani, The New Asian Hemisphere: The Irresistible Shift of Global Power to the East (New York: Public Affairs, 2008).